Side-Effects and Med Considerations with Kids

 Weightbaseline -> qmonth x3 -> q3 months

-Medications usually come with a booklet of side effects but I wanted to emphasize that with kids, we want simple or only a few manageable side effects.
-In other words, if that side-effect is becoming more difficult, I may put it in the adverse category.
+Medications usually come with a booklet (insert) of side-effects but I wanted to emphasize that with kids, we want only a few manageable side effects if any… In other words, if that side-effect is becoming more difficult, I may put it in the adverse category.
 Therefore, I have wayyy more red flags in the adverse category with young kids than with adults.
 Also, note how this difference is usually NOT reflected in the EMR so it’s truly a personal preference that has significantly helped me out.

-These are the following reason why I’ll d/c a medication in children: syncope, seizure, chest/cardiac pain, DIB, hives/rash, swelling, the kid is pulling out hair or increase poor mood/agitation, decrease or change in memory, increase headaches or bleeding (increase nosebleeds with clonidine is a major d/c for me), suicidal/homicidal/severe aggression, night terrors/increase bedwetting, increase bad thoughts or hallucinations, RLS/EPS, and persistent N/V/D.
+These are the following reason why I’ll discontinue a medication in children: syncope, seizure, chest/cardiac pain, breathing risks, hives/rash, swelling, the kid is pulling out hair or increase poor mood/agitation, decrease or change in memory, increase headaches or bleeding (increase nosebleeds with clonidine is a major d/c for me), suicidal/homicidal/severe aggression or distress, night terrors/increase bedwetting, increase bad thoughts or hallucinations, RLS/EPS, and persistent N/V/D.

 Some of these issues adults can manage such as N/V, mood, and behaviors.
 Other times patients would list these adverse reactions as an “allergy”, which is fine -they simply don’t want to be put on a medication that they know is going to be problematic.

 However, sometimes people would request to stay on the medication despite the reactions or grow out of it, which is fine as well but mainly for adults.
-For children, I just advise providers to proceed with caution (start low/go slow) and let the parent know how to handle these events and emergencies.
+For children, I just advise providers to proceed with caution (start low/go slow) and let family or patients know how to handle these unforeseen events or circumstances.